gevinduM/graphql-node/README.md

 ## graphql-node

-### In this tutorial, I learned how to build a GraphQL server from scratch.
+### I learned how to build a GraphQL server from scratch.
 The stack used was based on Node.js, graphql-yoga and Prisma.

 ### graphql-yoga is a fast and simple GraphQL server library built on top of Express.js.
 It comes with several features, such as out-of-the-box support for GraphQL Playgrounds and realtime GraphQL subscriptions.